biomejs/biome/CONTRIBUTING.md

 This repository uses [knope](https://knope.tech/) to automate the releases of Biome's binaries, the Rust crates, the JavaScript libraries and the creation of the `CHANGELOG.md` for each library/crate.

-If the PR you're about to open is a bugfix/feature visible to Biome users, you are encouraged to provide a **changeset** .
+If the PR you're about to open is a bugfix/feature visible to users of the Biome toolchain or of the published Biome crates, you are encouraged to provide a **changeset** .
 To *create* a changeset, use the following command (*don't create it manually*):

 ```shell
 just new-changeset